-Douglas’s practice spans construction, insurance, professional negligence and property damage.
+Douglas’s practice spans construction, insurance, professional liability and property damage – from heavy international arbitrations to domestic litigation, adjudications and ADR/CDR.

 Douglas prides himself on providing clear and practical advice, crisp written work and forceful advocacy.
 He welcomes Public Access clients where appropriate.